Kia Challengers Field

 Kia Challengers Field (기아 챌린저스 필드) is a baseball stadium in Hampyeong, South Korea and home to the Kia Tigers (affiliated with the Kia Tigers) and participate in the KBO Futures League.

-History

-Throughout 2010 to 2013, the Kia Tigers constructed the Kia Challengers Field with the purpose to develop upcoming athletes, which would strengthen the players in the Kia Tigers KBO team.
+Throughout 2010 to 2013, the Kia Tigers constructed the Kia Challengers Field with the purpose to develop upcoming athletes, which would strengthen the players in the Kia Tigers team in the KBO League.
 The new team and stadium would open on July 13, 2016.